Text by CLOT Magazine

-The LFF has just quicked off also launching a bespoke virtual exhibition space to house the LFF expanded, the Festival’s new dedicated strand of XR and Immersive Art.
-LFF expanded and the Expanse launched yesterday with an opening event where speakers Ben Roberts (BFI Chief Executive), Tricia Tuttle (Festivals Director, BFI) and Ulrich Schrauth (XR and Immersive Programmer, BFI London Film Festival) presented the new digital endeavour and this current edition’s programme.
-Director Asif Kapadia also talked about his work in progress for Laika, an XR commission by Story Futures academy presented by the BFFI London Film Festival, which tells the story of the first space dog.
+The LFF has just quickly launched a bespoke virtual exhibition space to house the LFF expanded, the Festival’s new dedicated strand of XR and Immersive Art.
+LFF expanded, and the Expanse launched yesterday with an opening event where speakers Ben Roberts (BFI Chief Executive), Tricia Tuttle (Festivals Director, BFI) and Ulrich Schrauth (XR and Immersive Programmer, BFI London Film Festival) presented the new digital endeavour and this current edition’s programme.
+Director Asif Kapadia also talked about his work in progress for Laika, an XR commission by Story Futures Academy presented by the BFFI London Film Festival, which tells the story of the first space dog.

 The Expanse features a virtual gallery for the LFF’s twenty 360 video and immersive works, plus a virtual theatre which will house a line-up of live talks and events across the festival.
 From the interactive works, some interesting pieces include Dazzle:Solo (an interpretation of Chelsea Arts Club’s famous 1919 Great Dazzle Ball blurs the lines between physical choreography and virtual imagination).